besacier/AMMIcourse/STUDENTS-RETURN/Yoruba2/README.md

 - Additional extra 1 hour of speech as extra data
 - each contained in `data/records/train`, `data/records/val`, `data/records/extra` respectively

-All preprocessing can be accessed through the notebook `yoruba_speech_preprocessing` and script `yor_processor`
+All preprocessing can be accessed through the notebook `yoruba_speech_preprocessing` and script `yor_processor.py`

 Note that a python installation is required with some dependencies;

 - numpy
 - wave
-- contextlib

 ## Application

-The dataset can be used majorly for low-resource speech modelling.
-An example is to learn a global representation using some high-resource data like LibriSpeech and fine-tune on this dataset for Speech-to-text.
+The dataset can be used majorly for low-resource speech model experiments or for cross-lingual ASR.
+Also, a pretrained models can be fine-tuned on this dataset to learn phonetic representations for yoruba language.

 ## Problems Encountered